arifterzioglu/Nearest-Neighbour-Algorithm/README.md

 Euclidian and Non-Euclidian samples have been generated on Matlab.

-Symmetric and Non-symmetric samples have been produced on C# environment.
+Symmetric and Non-symmetric samples have been produced on C#.
 Nearest neighbor algorithm has been also implemented on C# environment.

 Inputs: